Flaku1324/Auto-Settings-For-Boateye-only-with-toolscreen-/README.md

 Use only on Windows with Toolscreen and Ninjabrainbot already installed.
-Project still in developement, may not work in some cases.
+Project still in development, may not work in some cases.

 How to use: